wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

 Databases:
 Realtional Databases:- When will you choose to use this srevice?
 Scenario: You have an Oracle workplace database that is on premise.
 You want to migrate the data as it is without any hassle or headaches.
+You use the RDS Oracle.
+You would use the database migration services from AWS.